-Origin: ME posen < OFr poser, to put in position < VL pausare, to place, put < L, to stop (see pause): meaning and form altered by assoc. with L positus, pp. of ponere, to place, put: see position
+Origin of poseMiddle English posen from Old French poser, to put in position from Vulgar Latin pausare, to place, put from L, to stop (see pause): meaning and form altered by associated, association with Classical Latin positus, past participle of ponere, to place, put: see position